suavecode/suavecode.github.io/develop.md

 SUAVE merges new code contributions through [pull requests](https://help.github.com/articles/creating-a-pull-request).
 As you make changes to your copy of SUAVE, you'll upload them to your GitHub fork, and then when they're ready for review you'll submit them for merge via pull request.

+### Style Guide

+SUAVE is built on a slightly modified PEP8 style guide, with changes made to implement a data-oriented view of the code.
+To help support discovering code, the SUAVE folder structure explicitly mirrors the package structure.
+Flexibility of the package structure is important, so in general all objects live in their own file, with the same file name as the object name.
+In order to maintain a separation between Analysis and Data structures, there are often parallel package trees inside the main branches of the package, like SUAVE.Methods.Aerodynamics and SUAVE.Analysis.Aerodynamics.
+Where possible the names of fields that live in the SUAVE package are written out verbosely, avoiding jargon built on mathematical variable names or acronyms.

+Templates for new methods and objects can be found in the SUAVE repo's [templates](https://github.com/suavecode/SUAVE/tree/develop/templates) folder.

+More detail on the style of SUAVE can be found on the [wiki](https://github.com/suavecode/SUAVE/wiki/Style-Guide).

 ### Prerequisites

 In addition to the package dependencies listed on the [download](/download#dependencies) page, you will need to install git.